Rank 2 Local Systems, Barsotti-Tate Groups, and Shimura Curves: A 2-cocycle obstruction for descent

-\end{cor} \begin{proof} Combine Propositions \ref{Proposition:coboundary_descends} and \ref{Proposition:unique_cocycle}. \end{proof} \begin{rem} We did not have to assume that $L\rightarrow End_{\mathcal{C}_{L}}(M)$ was an isomorphism for a cocycle to exist.
+\begin{proof} Combine Propositions \ref{Proposition:coboundary_descends} and \ref{Proposition:unique_cocycle}. \end{proof} \begin{rem} We did not have to assume that $L\rightarrow End_{\mathcal{C}_{L}}(M)$ was an isomorphism for a cocycle to exist.
 A necessary assumption is that there exists a collection $\{c_{g}\}$ of isomorphisms such that $\xi_{M,c}(g,h)\in L^{*}$ for all $g,h\in G$.
 The key is that $H^{2}$ exists as long as the coefficients are abelian.
 Note, however, that in this level of generality there is no guarantee that cohomology class is unique: it depends very much on the choice of the isomorphisms $\{c_{g}\}$.
-Therefore, this technique \emph{will not be adequate }to prove that objects do not descend; we can only prove than an object does descend by finding a collection $\{c_{g}\}$ whose associated $\xi_{c}$ is a coboundary. \end{rem} \begin{rem} Note that if $\mathcal{C}_{\mathbb{R}}$ is the category of real representations of a compact group and $\mathcal{C}_{\mathbb{C}}$ is the complexification, namely the category of complex representations of a compact group, then this 2-cocycle has a more classical name: ``Frobenius-Schur Indicator''.
-It tests whether an irreducible complex representation of a compact group with a real character can be defined over $\mathbb{R}$.
-If not, the representation is called quaternionic. \end{rem} Now, suppose $\mathcal{C}$ is a $K$-linear rigid abelian $\otimes$ category.
-If $M\in\text{Ob}(\mathcal{C}_{L})$ such that $^{g}M\cong M$ for all $g\in G$ and $L\rightarrow End_{\mathcal{C}_{L}}M$ is an isomorphism, then the same is true for $M^{*}$.
-Moreover, choosing $\{c_{g}\}$ for $M$ gives the natural choice of $\{(c_{g}^{*})^{-1}\}$ for $M^{*}$ so $\xi_{M}^{-1}=\xi_{M^{*}}$ .
+Therefore, this technique \emph{will not be adequate }to prove that objects do not descend; we can only prove than an object does descend by finding a collection $\{c_{g}\}$ whose associated $\xi_{c}$ is a coboundary. \end{rem}

+\begin{rem} Note that if $\mathcal{C}_{\mathbb{R}}$ is the category of real representations of a compact group and $\mathcal{C}_{\mathbb{C}}$ is the complexification, namely the category of complex representations of a compact group, then this 2-cocycle has a more classical name: ``Frobenius-Schur Indicator''.
+It tests whether an irreducible complex representation of a compact group with real character can be defined over $\mathbb{R}$.
+If not, the representation is called quaternionic. \end{rem}